Ghost or something on a visit to Fort Christmas

 This room had been so cold I was impressed!

-I had scanned about two dozen when my subconscious began to scream at me -something was wrong about a photo.
+I had scanned about two dozen of my photos when my subconscious began to scream at me -something was wrong about a photo.
 I had to back up four pictures to find that Wrong photo.

 From the internet: In psychology, the subconscious is the part of consciousness that is not currently in focal awareness.
 The word "subconscious" represents an anglicized version of the French subconscient as coined by the psychologist Pierre Janet (1859-1947), who argued that underneath the layers of critical-thought functions of the conscious mind lay a powerful awareness that he called the subconscious mind.